-To ensure that you protect your property and prevent deposit issues with your tenants, we have a guide to inventories and avoiding disputes:
+To ensure that you protect your property and prevent deposit issues with your tenants, we have a handy guide to inventories and avoiding disputes.

 Throughout the tenancy, you should make periodic inspections to identify any damage that does not correspond to the inventory report.
 Finally, at check-out, compare the condition of the property to the initial inventory to identify any deductions that need to be made from the tenant’s deposit.

 A good inventory should be unbiased and compiled to a professional standard.
-The report should list and describe the quality of the property’s contents, décor, fixtures and fittings, for both the interior and exterior.
+The report should list and describe the quality of the property’s contents, décor, fixtures, and fittings for both the interior and exterior.

 Only when the inventory is fully agreed and signed should the landlord or letting agent release the keys to the tenant.
 Remember, many deposit claims are rejected because the tenant has not signed the inventory.

 Landlords should conduct periodic inspections of their property to ensure not only that it is being looked after, but also that the tenant is not breaching the tenancy agreement.
 Inspections will also highlight any maintenance issues that need solving.